 - 1. Expand and innovate enrollment strategies to attract new groups of prospective students and retain a robust student community. - Implement data-informed enrollment tactics to target and attract students - Implement data-informed tactics to retain students, ensuring that all students, regardless of background, have the opportunity to succeed and thrive. - Strengthen brand awareness through bold and multi-channel marketing focused on affordability and ROI - Engage community and youth through intentional outreach - 2.
-Implement interactive, industry-focused, personalized learning, and co-curricular experiences aligned with student career goals. - Enhance career readiness by aligning academic and co-curricular programs with student interests and industry needs - Implement evidence-based and data-driven pedagogical approaches and academic experiences to improve student outcomes. - Promote interdisciplinary applied learning models to encourage curricular innovation and program growth

-3. Advance a vibrant learning community dedicated to creating meaningful career pathways in collaboration with industry.

-- Build and maintain strategic partnerships across industries and sectors to ensure mutual benefit and alignment. - Create engaging campus and virtual learning environments that are attractive to students and promote success.

-4. Cultivate an environment that is welcoming, supportive, and attractive to a broad community representing local and global perspectives.

-- Implement systems that support and sustain data-driven decision-making and are available to decision makers - Improve institutional efficiency by standardizing and streamlining operations while effectively leveraging technology - Implement data-informed practices to create a sustainable, high-performing workforce - Foster a vibrant culture to increase student engagement and retention
+Implement interactive, industry-focused, personalized learning, and co-curricular experiences aligned with student career goals. - Enhance career readiness by aligning academic and co-curricular programs with student interests and industry needs - Implement evidence-based and data-driven pedagogical approaches and academic experiences to improve student outcomes. - Promote interdisciplinary applied learning models to encourage curricular innovation and program growth - 3.
+Advance a vibrant learning community dedicated to creating meaningful career pathways in collaboration with industry. - Build and maintain strategic partnerships across industries and sectors to ensure mutual benefit and alignment. - Create engaging campus and virtual learning environments that are attractive to students and promote success. - 4.
+Cultivate an environment that is welcoming, supportive, and attractive to a broad community representing local and global perspectives. - Implement systems that support and sustain data-driven decision-making and are available to decision makers - Improve institutional efficiency by standardizing and streamlining operations while effectively leveraging technology - Implement data-informed practices to create a sustainable, high-performing workforce - Foster a vibrant culture to increase student engagement and retention

-5. Enhance and diversify revenue streams by leveraging campus resources, building strategic partnerships, and expanding non-tuition income opportunities.

-- Maximize campus assets for mission-aligned revenue generation - Strengthen the culture of philanthropy and fundraising across the institution - Pursue grant opportunities that align with institutional priorities and existing programs.
+5. Enhance and diversify revenue streams by leveraging campus resources, building strategic partnerships, and expanding non-tuition income opportunities. - Maximize campus assets for mission-aligned revenue generation - Strengthen the culture of philanthropy and fundraising across the institution - Pursue grant opportunities that align with institutional priorities and existing programs.

-The Ph.D. in Forensic Criminology program will support all the University's strategic goals.
+The Ph.D. in Healthcare Informatics program will support all the University's strategic goals.
 The proposed degree builds upon the already successful graduate areas of study.
-The University's terminal degree programs are structured to prepare students to provide critical expert leadership as well as technical and business expertise at the highest level to meet the needs of a modern technology and information-dependent design and construction organization.
+The University's terminal degree programs are structured to prepare students to provide critical, expert leadership, as well as technical and business expertise, at the highest level, to meet the needs of modern technology- and information-dependent healthcare organizations.
 The University's programs have been preparing professionals for rapid advances in information and technology, intense global competition, and increasingly complex technological engineering and management environments for decades.
-The Ph.D. in Forensic Criminology will allow students to increase their knowledge to the extreme technological limits of Forensic Criminology and contribute to the body of knowledge in the field.
+The Ph.D. in Healthcare Informatics will enable students to expand their knowledge to the cutting-edge technological limits of Healthcare Informatics and contribute to the body of knowledge in the field.

-The new Ph.D. in Forensic Criminology is fully supported by the University's new Vision and Strategic Goals.
+The new Ph.D. in Healthcare Informatics is fully supported by the University's new Vision and Strategic Goals.
 Funding to support the degree has been included in forecasted budgets going forward.

-The University has active partnerships (e.g., Leidos, Patton Electronics, Lockheed Martin, Northrup Grumman, Cyber Security Forum Initiative, IRS, and NCS, Associated Schools of Construction, Associated General Contractors of America, and American Institute of Constructors) in the private and public arenas.
-The Ph.D. in Forensic Criminology degree will provide new opportunities for partnerships as well as expanded research.
+The University has active partnerships (e.g., Leidos, Patton Electronics, Lockheed Martin, Northrup Grumman, Cyber Security Forum Initiative, IRS, NCS, PryorHealth, and Thermo Fisher) in the private and public arenas.
+The Ph.D. in Healthcare Informatics degree will provide new opportunities for partnerships and expanded research.
 The increase in partnerships and placement of our graduates in our partner institutions will serve to expand the University's enrollment and reputation.
-While additional enrollment will increase financial resources, additional partnerships and grants in the field of study will help diversify and increase the University's financial resources.
+While additional enrollment will increase the University's financial resources, securing additional partnerships and grants in the field of study will help diversify and further enhance the University's financial resources.